 This dish is one of my personal faves, with the added benefit of highlighting a vegetable that is chock full of beneficial vitamins.
-Just don’t use one of those recipes that highlights the marshmallows instead!
+Just beware of those recipes that highlight the marshmallows instead!

 This is my go-to sweet potato casserole, and I am not one to stick with a recipe, so it’s a good one!
 I would recommend just decreasing the sugar it calls for.